qiaoning-zhang/qiaoning-zhang.github.io/_pages/teaching.md

 - Bridging Humans and Technology: Human-Centered Design for Trust and Collaborative Futures
   - Arizona State University, April 2024
   - University of Michigan Transportation Research Institute, February 2024
-  - University of Houston, February 2024
+  - University of Houston, February 2024 <br_>

 - You Complete Me: Human-AI Teams and Complementary Expertise
   - Toyota Research Institute, August 2021
-  - The ACM CHI Conference on Human Factors in Computing Systems (CHI 2023), May 2022
+  - The ACM CHI Conference on Human Factors in Computing Systems (CHI 2022), May 2022

+- Finding the Right Voice: Exploring the Impact of Gender Similarity and Gender-Role Congruity on the Efficacy of Automated Vehicle Explanations
+  - The Artificial Intelligence (AI) for Human-Robot Interaction (HRI) Symposium, November 2023

+- From the Head or the Heart?
+Exploring the Impact of Explanation on Cognitive and Affective Trust in Automated Vehicles
+  - The Human-Computer Interaction Consortium, June 2022
+  - The Artificial Intelligence (AI) for Human-Robot Interaction (HRI) Symposium, November 2021

 - An Automated Vehicle (AV) like Me?
 The Impact of Personality Similarities and Differences between Humans and AVs
-  - Proceedings of the Fall 2019 AAAI Symposium, November 2019
+  - The Artificial Intelligence (AI) for Human-Robot Interaction (HRI) Symposium, November 2019